 Applicants must provide documentation that their employment duties are "law related."
 At the time of application, candidates will be asked to submit a letter from their employer that describes the terms of the employment offer and the duties and salary.
 The Committee reserves the right to decide if a job meets the intent of the LRAP program.

 3. Financial Status

-The Committee will make awards for new applicants based on monthly payments as determined under federal income-based repayment plans.
-First-time applicants should apply and receive official determination of their actual monthly payments prior to the December 1 LRAP application deadline.
-New graduates should elect a repayment plan and begin repayment during the fall following their graduation.
+The Committee will make awards for applicants based on monthly payments as determined under federal income-driven repayment plans (e.g., Revised Pay As You Earn (REPAYE), Pay As You Earn (PAYE), Income-Based Repayment (IBR)).
+First-time applicants should select a repayment plan and receive official determination of their actual monthly payments prior to the December 1 LRAP application deadline.
+New graduates should begin repayment during the fall following their graduation.